tysonseang/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 I did not experience any significant challenges during the Excel analysis portion of this project.
 I have experience manipulating and analyzing Excel data through functions, filters, charts, and pivot tables.
-However, this was my first experience with GitHub, so I did encounter a few speed bumps as I delved into basic writing and formatting syntax on GitHub README files.
+However, this was my first experience with GitHub, so I did encounter a few speed bumps as I delved into basic writing and formatting syntax for GitHub README files.

 ## Results